Kohl Tube Inscribed for Amunhotep III and Queen Tiye

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Deep blue glazed faience kohl tube.
 On one side of the cylinder a column is inlaid in light blue.
-This inscription is places within a light blue frame,.
+This inscription is placed within a light blue frame,.
 It reads “The Good God, Lord of the Two Lands, Neb ma’at-re (Amenhotep III).
 The Kingdom, Wife Tiy, granted life”.
 A shallow indentation forms a border at the bottom of the tube.

 Condition: Small cracks at bottom; blue glaze missing on half of the “neb” sign.